MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/auto-install-approved-apps.md

 ### Allow third-party apps in your organization

 The functionality respects the app governance controls and works only if admins allow the use of an app.
-To allow an app, follow these steps:

-* Allow use of third-party apps (allowed by default).
-* Allow use of a particular app (allowed by default).
-* Allow the relevant users to use the app (allowed by default but use [permission policies](/microsoftteams/teams-app-permission-policies) to refine your governance).
+Admins must allow use of third-party apps, allow a particular app, and allow the relevant users to use the app.
 For more information, see [allow apps](/microsoftteams/manage-apps#allow-and-block-apps).

 ### Ensure users can consent or grant admin consent to Azure AD permissions of an app

 Some apps require access to your user’s and organization’s information to work.
 By default, apps can't access such information and requires a user to grant their consent.
 Admins can grant consent on behalf of the users as well.
-To use the Auto install approved apps functionality, we recommend that you understand the required Azure AD permission and grant consent as a Teams Administrator.
+To use the Auto install approved apps functionality, we recommend that you understand the required Azure AD permission and [grant consent as a Teams Administrator](app-permissions-admin-center.md).
 Each user isn't prompted for consent if admins do so.

 Alternately, you can let the individual users provide the consent themselves.
-Ensure that the user consent setting in Azure AD portal permits it.
 By default, users can provide their consent for apps.
-See [how to grant admin consent to the app permissions in Teams admin center](app-permissions-admin-center.md) and [permissions and consent in the Microsoft identity platform](/azure/active-directory/manage-apps/configure-user-consent?tabs=azure-portal&pivots=portal).
+Ensure that the [user consent setting in Azure AD portal](/azure/active-directory/manage-apps/configure-user-consent?tabs=azure-portal&pivots=portal) permits it.

-## Enable the Auto install approved apps option
+## Enable the Auto install approved apps feature in Teams admin center

 You must enable the Auto install approved apps feature as it is disabled by default.
 To do so, follow these steps: